Jwakers/articuria/README.md

   - [ ] Center the video when recording starts
   - [ ] After recording is saved.
 Add section to link to that video
 - Improve the traffic light indicator:

   - [ ] Make it more visible
   - [ ] Have a section that explains the traffic light system

+- [ ] Move save logic out of server actions and into an api route.
+There is an adjustable limit on server actions.
+See next.config but to be safe we should pass this data to a dedicated endpoint.
+This should also allow us to properly validate the file type on the server.
+  - [ ] Test this by uploading a longer video
+  - [ ] Show progress indicator in toast.promise
+- [ ] On recorder page warn that data will be lost on redirect or refresh (trigger alert dialog when navigating without saving)
+- [ ] On recorder page add a warning banner that someone is exceeding their video limit and should delete or upgrade their account AND
+      The video still gets sent to cloudflare for some reason

+- Contact form
+  - [ ] Rate limiting to prevent abuse
+  - [ ] Input sanitization before sending emails (DOMPurify)
+  - [ ] Moving email templates to a separate file for better maintainability
+  - [ ] Validate input client side before submission

 ## Post MVP features

+AI-Generated Table Topics

+- [ ] Integrate an AI API (like Gemini) for generating random table topics.
+- [ ] Create an API route / server action in Next.js to fetch a new table topic on demand.

 - Speech helper
   Ability to record a speech.